Doresa holds a Ph.D. in Communication Studies.

 A revised book is a book that has been updated from an earlier version.
 Some book revisions have major changes, like changing statistics, definitions, and revising study results.
 Many revised books, especially textbooks, have more subtle changes, sometimes changing only things such as chapter order.
 It is important to be clear on the edition of the book you are citing, especially if you are giving a direct quote where a page number appears in the citation.
 Letting the reader know the edition you are using will help them know if they are getting the most current information from the author.
 It can also let the reader know why information you have cited may be different from information they read in the past.

 Our friend has found an amazing book on the arts of China.
 Since we understand that art changes all the time, and ancient pieces are often being uncovered by archeologists, we would expect a book such as this to have some revisions.
 Sure enough, this book has been revised.
-Let's look at how our friend would cite this book in her reference page.
+Let's look at how our friend would cite this book in her reference page using APA style.

 Like our other references, we start with the name of the author.
 We then list the year of the publication date for the edition we are using.
 The next thing we list is the title of the book.
 We also put the edition of the book in parenthesis.
-Lastly, we list the place the book was published as well as the name of the publisher.
+Lastly, we list the name of the publisher.

 So let's review what we have learned.